sakibrokoni/edu-website/README.md

 Open the folder src.
 You can see components , image , App.js and App.css which are the main folders.
 App.js & App.css are custom folder which is used in this project .
 The main folder is "components" .
-### There are 10 Folders in the "components" file .
+## There are 10 Folders in the "components" file .
 This 10 folders are most important folders for this Project.
 The folders are :
 -Header,Home ,About ,Courses ,ShowCourses, Services, Contact, Fakedata ,NotFound , Footer .
-### Note
+## Note
-Each of the folders contains  js file & css file with their unique names.
+Each of those folders contains  js file & css file with their unique name which is used for this project.
 ### NotFound
 This is the 404 Error File .
 #### Fakedata